johan-andersson01/johan-andersson01.github.io/_posts/2018-07-06-how-vim-saved-my-fingers.md

 It was a defining moment for me, since it was here I caught my first glimpse into why and how Vim is more powerful than the regular editors that I have previously used.

----

 I also learned (accidentally) that you can make recursive macros.
 I have yet to figure out why you would want to do so though.

-<script src="https://asciinema.org/a/RvPUqeg4X1lNe8lJr0JwqITt3.js" id="asciicast-RvPUqeg4X1lNe8lJr0JwqITt3" async></script>
+---

 ### Update!

 After some sleep I've already had my first use case for recursive macros!
 I had to rename 101 filenames for a TV show so that Kodi could parse it and add it to my library.
 Each filename had the same structure, but Kodi could not understand that structure.

-To rename all the files, I fired up [ranger](https://github.com/ranger/ranger) and used bulkrename which loads all the filenames into a Vim buffer.
+To rename all the files, I fired up [ranger](https://github.com/ranger/ranger) and used `:bulkrename` which loads all the filenames into a Vim buffer.
 Inside Vim, I then recorded a macro that would change the current line's filename and then go one line down and call itself.
-Unlike the infinite recursion above, the macro stopped at EOF since it encountered an error (trying to find a character that didn't exist).
+The macro stopped at EOF since it encountered an error (trying to find a character that didn't exist).

 Hurray for recursion!

+---

 ### Update 2: An exercise for the reader